Mark Stringer: Conductor

 His conducting career began in 1989 when he was invited by Leonard Bernstein on two European tours one of which was at Schleswig-Holstein Musik Festival where he performed with Orchestra dell'Accademia Nazionale di Santa Cecilia.
-From 1991 to 1996 he was a conductor at the Bern Theatre where he conducted such operas as Le grand macabre, Mozart's both Die Entführung aus dem Serail and Don Giovanni as well as Giuseppe Verdi's Don Giovanni and Rigoletto.
+From 1991 to 1996 he was a conductor at the Bern Theatre where he conducted such operas as Ligeti's Le Grand Macabre, Mozart's Die Entführung aus dem Serail and Don Giovanni as well as Giuseppe Verdi's Don Giovanni and Rigoletto.
 Besides those operas he is well known for production of Richard Wagner's The Flying Dutchman and Gioachino Rossini's The Barber of Seville as well as The Merry Widow operetta of Franz Lehar and Leoš Janáček's Káťa Kabanová, among other well respected works.

 In 1985 he conducted Richard Strauss's Ariadne auf Naxos which was performed in Spoleto and next year became a conductor of another Gioachino Rossini's work called La Cenerentola in Aspen.
 Later on, he became Simon Rattle's assistant conductor in Amsterdam and produced him such operas as the 1993 Pelléas et Mélisande and Jenůfa at the Théâtre du Châtelet which came out in 1996.
 During that year his fame grew, and he began international performances at the La Monnaie Theatre in Brussels.
 There he conducted couple works of Kurt Weill and by 1998 produced The Cunning Little Vixen at Teatro Real.
 By the turn of the century his The Makropulos Affair came out and was performed at the Aix-en-Provence Festival.
-In 2004 he became a successor to Leopold Hager at the University of Music and the Performing Arts in the Austrian capital of Vienna which was previously hosted by Clemens Krauss and Hans Swarowsky respectively.
+In 2004 he became a successor to Leopold Hager at the University of Music and Performing Arts in the Austrian capital of Vienna which was previously hosted by Clemens Krauss and Hans Swarowsky respectively.